Documentation/Tools/SCS Blender Tools/Locators/Prefab Locators

 Property defining extra limited displacement for AI cars.

 Property defining type of vehicles that are suitable to enter AI traffic curves starting at this navigation point.
 AI cars will try to go into most suitable curve, but if there will be none, they can also use any other even if they are not allowed to.

 Property defining blinker usage for all incoming AI traffic curves connected to this navigation point.

 Property defining priority of vehicles driving into the next curve.
 Priority modifier has to be set only on navigation point which next curve is intersecting with opposite lane or next navigation point is merging more curves.
 Upon that modifier values game will decide order of cars proceeding in the point of intersection.

 Note: If property modifiers won't be properly set, game will print out errors about it, so you will be able to fix missing priorities.

 This property binds Traffic Semaphore to AI traffic lanes by it's "ID" property.
 If "ID" property from Traffic Semaphore locator matches this property value, then AI will behave by the rules of that semaphore locator.

 Property defining additional rule for AI cars like city areas, motorways or even stop lines.
 This property can be set to any rule from Traffic Rules Library.

-Additionally buttonon the left side gives possibility to reload traffic rules library on the fly, without need to navigate to global settings panel.
+Additionally button on the right side gives possibility to reload traffic rules library on the fly, without need to navigate to global settings panel.

 Note: Speed limit rules should be avoided in this case, because speed limits are now regulated by signs itself.